ntap-johanneswagner/tridenttraining/Part1.md

 1. A user creates a PersistentVolumeClaim requesting a new PersistentVolume of a particular size from a Kubernetes StorageClass that was previously configured by someone.
 2. The Kubernetes StorageClass identifies the CSI driver - in our case Trident - and includes parameters that tell Trident how to provision a volume for the requested class.
 3. Trident provisions storage on a matching backend and creates a PersistentVolume in Kubernetes that tells Kubernetes how to find, mount, and treat the volume.
 4. Kubernetes binds the PersistentVolumeClaim to the new PersistentVolume.
-Pods that include the PersistentVolumeClaim can now mount the PersistentVolume on any host that they runs on.
+Pods that include the PersistentVolumeClaim can now mount the PersistentVolume on any host that they run on.

 There are two files in your scenario01 folder, *firstpvc.yaml* and *secondpvc.yaml*, both a requesting a 5GiB Volume.
 Let's create a namespace first, called *funwithpvcs*.
 We then get the storage into this namespace...